top of page

 sara website.jpg

 Sara studied Biology in Madrid, Spain before starting her MSc in Integrative Neuroscience in Magdeburg.
-Her PhD project deals with amygdalar modulation of hippocampal engrams for which she uses engram labelling methods, chemogenetics, one-trial learning behavioural paradigms and in vitro electrophysiology.
+She recently finished her PhD dealing with amygdalar modulation of hippocampal engrams for which she uses engram labelling methods, chemogenetics, one-trial learning behavioural paradigms and in vitro electrophysiology.
+She is also a member of junior group Engram Technologies - Demiray Lab.

 She is a cooking enthusiast, enjoys being inside the kitchen and appreciates good restaurants.
 Loves fashion and is always looking forward to new trends.
 Will be the one organizing spontaneous plans and making sure everyone is enjoying themselves.
 A good glass of wine and a nice conversation is enough to make her happy.